downad/raz/README.md

 ## Versions
 - v 0.1 - start of the projekt
-- v 0.2	- placing regions, zones by hand and these commands: region_mark pos1, region_mark pos2, region_mark set **region_name**
+- v 0.2	- placing regions, zones an areas by hand and these commands: region_mark pos1, region_mark pos2, region_mark set **region_name**
-- v 0.3 - adding the effects, a base protection
+- v 0.3 - adding the effects.
+Protection is working. protection_violation makes damage
-- v 0.4 - export and import regions, convert and import areas from mod areas!
+- v 0.4 - export and import regions to/from file, convert and import areas from ShadowNinja areas mod!
 - v 0.5	- guest-status works, commands region_set *params*
+- v 0.6 - more commands fot modifying the attributs

 roadmap
 	- PvP, MvP attribute